 However, we stand by the saying that too much of something is bad.

+- Medjool Dates.
 Medjool dates are the perfect kind of dates for this recipe because of their reputation of being the king of dates.
 It is often more meaty and intense in flavor.
 If you cannot find Medjool dates, any kind of dates is fine.

+- Honey.
 We like using Manuka honey for this recipe because its flavors really stand out.
 Not only is it great because of its flavor but it is also one of the healthier options for honey.
 If you have simple honey, that’s also fine.
 Just make sure that the honey is fresh.

+- Salted Butter.
 Salted butter is suggested in this recipe because date and honey butter is typically eaten with savory food.
 It’s nice to get that kick of salt with the butter most especially if it is being paired with something savory.
 The purpose is to introduce the salt to your palette.
 If you choose to use unsalted butter, that is okay too but consider adding a pinch of rock salt while whipping.

 How to make Date and Honey Butter?